v-amna/Herbal-Henna-Pp1/README.md

 ### Google Fonts
 Used to apply custom typography throughout the website, ensuring a clean and modern visual style.
-**
-Iconify Icons**
+### Icons
-Icons were sourced from Iconify (https://icon-sets.iconify.design ) to provide lightweight, scalable, and visually appealing icons across the site.
+Icons were sourced from [Iconify](https://icon-sets.iconify.design) to provide lightweight, scalable, and visually appealing icons across the site.

 ### Bootstrap 5.3 Framework
 Bootstrap was used for layout structure, responsive grid design, and UI components such as the navigation bar, cards, and form elements.
 This ensured the website remains responsive across various screen sizes.

 ### Media